SaaS Content Writing: How to Boost Conversions & Engagement

 3. Top of the Funnel Posts

 Top-of-the-funnel blog posts target keywords your ideal buyer persona would find interesting.
 They’ve got a low conversion potential but have higher search volumes.
-These are the posts you write to get lots of traffic coming to your site and generate awareness about your offer.
+These are the posts you write to attract lots of traffic to your site and generate awareness about your offer.
+They’re also very helpful when you want to build an email list since you can add popups and signup forms.

 Here are a few examples from Quidlo, a time-tracking solution we create content for.